linuxserver/docker-nano/README.md

 }
 ```

 This should be a minimal amount of RPC access needed to run a local light wallet against this endpoint.
-If you plan on having your network users only run clientside light wallets (local blake2b block generation and block `process` call publishing) you should publically publish this port for access.

-To properly host a lite wallet you will likely want to use the https port for your proxy by specifying `-p 7076:3001` in your create command or compose file.
-We will generate self signed cert/key combo but you should add the ones associated with your domain.
+If you plan on having your network users only run clientside light wallets (local blake2b block generation and block `process` call publishing) you should publically publish this port for access for both port 7076 and 7077.
+For functional light wallets on Https endpoints we will generate a self signed cert/key combo but you should add the ones associated with your domain.
 This will allow yours and other https hosted light wallets to hit your RPC endpoint clientside from the users web browser.

 Outside of potential https tunneling and actual object parsing (will remove duplicate keys) this is not a conventional API, it simply acts as a firewall and will send and return data just like a local RPC server would.
+The goal is to be compatible with any existing Nano software if the developers decide to add the ability to connect to alternative network endpoints.

 **Our Proxy has not been audited by any security team and is provided as is, though we make the best effort to keep it simple and secure**

 ### Node configuration via environment
 Before you get started please review the configuration docs [here](https://docs.nano.org/running-a-node/configuration/)

-We will pass the `CLI_OPTIONS` to the node run command example:
+We will pass the `CLI_OPTIONS` to the node, here is a run command example:

 ```
 -e CLI_OPTIONS='--config node.preconfigured_peers=["peering.yourhost.com","peering.yourhost2.com"] \